VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/embedded.md

 mention pi sd card performance / stability limits and pi advantages in how common it is

-## Arduino ≠ Atmega32p
+## Arduino ≠ Arduino

 {{< tip >}}

 I **really** want to make this clear: Arduino is a framework.
 Not a specific hardware platform.
-Different Arduino devices can run with wildly different specs and support wildly different features.
+Different Arduino devices can run with wildly different specs and support wildly different features, and not all devices that run the Arduino framework are made by the Arduino foundation.
+The Arduino Uno (ATmega328p) is both an Arduino foundation project *and* runs the Arduino framework.
+The STM32 BlackPill, NodeMCU, PiPico, etc. are all *not* made by the Arduino foundation, but can run the Arduino framework.

 {{< /tip >}}